vmware-archive/pcf-examples/addon-development-plan.md

     - os: [windows1803, windows2012R2, windows2016]
 ```

-When testing your add-on, it's best to specify an inclusion rule that targets a specific deployment.
+When testing your addon, it's best to specify an inclusion rule that targets a specific deployment.
 One that you control.
-This way, you're sure that your add-on will not be added to other deployments, which is nice when on a shared an environment such as our PIE environments.
+This way, you're sure that your addon will not be added to other deployments, which is nice when on a shared an environment such as our PIE environments.

 Set your runtime config using `bosh update-runtime-config`, and then deploy (or re-deploy) another bosh deployment that matches your inclusion rules.